• Home

 Eucharistic ministers assist the Presider in the sharing of the Body and Blood of Christ during Sunday Eucharist and weekday Masses.
 Through service as Eucharistic Ministers, God unites us all with our fellow members of the body of Christ and forms us all into that one body.
 Training is provided for those who wish to become Eucharistic Ministers.
 This ministry requires little time outside of your weekly attendance at Mass, and all Masses are in need of members for this extremely important ministry.

-The objective of the Altar Server Ministry is to provide an opportunity for the younger members of the parish to actively participate in the celebration of the mass and in doing so to add to the solemnity of the celebration.
+The objective of the Altar Server Ministry is to provide an opportunity for the younger members of the parish to actively participate in the celebration of the Mass and in doing so to add to the solemnity of the celebration.

 Altar Servers

-Younger members who have received their First Communion are welcome to join the Ministry.
+Younger members who have received their First Holy Communion are welcome to join the Ministry.
 It is on a volunteer basis.
 However, parents are required to make a commitment that their children will be in attendance at least 15 minutes ahead of the Mass scheduled times and if they are scheduled to serve that they recognize that it is important that they attend those particular Masses.
 Fr.
 Lukose and or the other celebrants depend on them being available.

 The children are instructed based on set of guidelines to serve as Altar Servers.